kaizen-ai/kaizenflow/docs/Imports_and_packages.md

 - The simplest case of circular import is a situation when in lib `A` we have `import B`, and in lib B we have `import A`
-- The presence of circular imports can be checked with an invoke i lint_detect_cycles.
+- The presence of circular imports can be checked with an invoke `i lint_detect_cycles`.
 By default, it will run on the whole repo, which takes a couple of minutes, but it will provide the most reliable and thorough check for circular imports